wp-plugins/easy-noindex-and-nofollow/readme.txt

 == Changelog ==

+= 1.2 =
+* Add a nice Setting page
+* Add nofollow and noindex for search and category

 = 1.1 =
 Fix bugs for page.
 Now it will show meta tag in pages.

 = 1.0 =
 * First release of the plugin.